• Introduction

 When To See A Doctor:

-Breast leakage during pregnancy is typically average, attributed to hormonal shifts and milk duct changes.
+Breast leakage during pregnancy is typically mild, attributed to hormonal shifts and changes in milk ducts.
 However, certain circumstances warrant medical attention.
 Seek a doctor if leakage exceeds a few drops, if blood accompanies colostrum, if the colostrum appears thick, or if breast discharge causes pain.
 These symptoms may necessitate further evaluation.

 KEY TAKEAWAYS